vperron/exo-stage/README.md

 ##Data analysis on a 'csv' file

+This README is completed step by step while working on th project.

 ###Note that :

 * The website checks whether the given file is a CSV.